all-of-us/raw-data-repository/rest-api/README.md

 ## Deploying to test server

+### Before uploading a new version

+Update the database schema.
+Schema updates should be backwards-compatible to facilitate rollbacks.
+(If you are replacing (and not updating) the schema, run
+`tools/connect_to_database.sh --project pmi-drc-api-test --account $USER@google.com`
+and `DROP DATABASE rdr; CREATE DATABASE rdr;`.)
+`tools/upgrade_database.sh --project pmi-drc-api-test --account $USER@google.com`
+will upgrade the test project's database.
+TODO(DA-211) automate this.

+### Deploying

 To deploy to the test server, `https://pmi-drc-api-test.appspot.com/`, first get your Git repo into the desired state, then run the following from the rest-api directory: